Paediatric Dermatologists London and Essex

 When should I take my child to see a paediatric dermatologist?

-Usually, we recommend seeing a GP first, who may then recommend you get the opinion of a dermatologist.
-This may be because something seems unusual, the GP needs help with diagnosis, certain tests are required, or your GP has tried first line treatments that your child hasn’t responded to.
+Usually, we recommend seeing a GP first, who may recommend getting a dermatologist’s opinion.
+A referral may be necessary if something seems unusual, they need specific tests, or if the GP needs help with finding a diagnosis or finds that your child hasn’t responded to first-line treatments.

 Some parents may wish to skip the wait to see an NHS dermatologist and come to us directly.